tanawadeatharva/BharatVECTO/User Manual/1-user-interface/F_VEH-Editor.md

 ###Relative File Paths

-It is recommended to define relative filepaths.
+It is recommended to use relative filepaths.
 This way the Job File and all input files can be moved without having to update the paths.
 Example: "Demo\\RT1.vrlm" points to the "Demo" subdirectory of the Vehicle File's directoy.

-VECTO automatically uses relative paths if the input file (e.g. Retarder Losses File) is in the same directory as the Vehicle File.
-(The Vehicle File must be saved before browsing for input files.)
+VECTO automatically uses relative paths if the input file (e.g. Retarder Losses File) is in the same directory as the Vehicle File. (*Note:* The Vehicle File must be saved before browsing for input files.)

 ###General vehicle parameters